Super Bowl VIII: Super Bowl notes

 This was the first Super Bowl in which a former AFL franchise was the favorite.
 The 1970 AFC champion Baltimore Colts had been the favorite in Super Bowl V, but they were an original NFL franchise prior the 1970 merger.
 Despite Miami being favored, Sports Illustrated predicted a Dolphin loss for the third consecutive year.

-This was also the first Super Bowl played in a stadium that was not the current home to an NFL or AFL team, as no team had called Rice Stadium home since the Houston Oilers moved into the Astrodome in 1968.
-At that time, the Astrodome seated just over 50,000 for football, and was considered too small to host the Super Bowl.
+This was also the first Super Bowl played in a stadium which was not the current home to an NFL or AFL team, as no team had called Rice Stadium home since the Houston Oilers moved into the Astrodome in 1968.
+At the time, the Astrodome seated just over 50,000 for football, and was considered too small to host the Super Bowl.
 It was also the first Super Bowl game played on the then-popular AstroTurf artificial playing surface, not surprising since Houston's Astrodome was the first facility to install AstroTurf in 1966.
-(Super Bowl V and Super Bowl VI, the first two Super Bowls played on artificial turf were played the competing Poly-Turf brand.)
-Indeed, a city in the state of Texas overall would not host another Super Bowl for exactly 30 years until Super Bowl XXXVIII (also in Houston, at what was then Reliant Stadium).
+(Super Bowl V and Super Bowl VI, the first two Super Bowls played on artificial turf were played on the competing Poly-Turf brand.)
+Indeed, a city in the state of Texas would not host another Super Bowl for exactly 30 years until Super Bowl XXXVIII (also in Houston, at what was then Reliant Stadium).

 The Vikings complained about their practice facilities at Houston ISD's Delmar Stadium, a 20-minute bus ride from their hotel.
-They said the locker room was cramped, uncarpeted, had no lockers and that most of the shower heads (which was later discovered that birds had nested there) did not work.
+They said that the locker room was cramped, uncarpeted, and had no lockers, and that most of the shower heads did not work (it was later discovered birds had nested there).
 The practice field had no blocking sleds.
 "I don't think our players have seen anything like this since junior high school", said Vikings head coach Bud Grant.
 The Dolphins, meanwhile, trained at the Oilers' facility, since they were an AFC team like Miami.

 Having already become the first NFC Central team to even reach the NFC Championship Game, the Vikings became the first non-East Division team from either conference to play in a post-merger Super Bowl.